corda/corda-runtime-os/osgi-framework-bootstrap/README.md

 `Gradle Projects -> Build and run -> Run tests using: IntelliJ IDEA`

 *then tests can be executed directly from the IDE.*

+## Logging

+By default, all logging is at info level.
+The logs are sent to stdout, to support containerised deployments.

+The default Log4j config is located at `src/main/resources/log4j2.xml`.
+The `-Dlog4j.configurationFile=path/to/file.xml` system property can be used to override this config.

+The `-Dlog4j.debug` system property can also be used to log debug-level and trace-level messages to the console.